02 August 2023

-This article shares insights on how online education websites work, any functionality your project is missing or must-have, and development costs to create an outstanding eLearning website.
+This article shares insights on how online learning websites work, any functionality your project is missing or must-have, and development costs to create an outstanding eLearning website.

-The spread of COVID-19 accelerated the transition of education to the stay-at-home format.
-Compared to the scrambled expectations for online learning last year, today, all the participants involved have a coherent idea of how an online learning platform should operate.
+Compared to the scrambled expectations for online learning last year because of COVID-19, today, all the participants involved have a coherent idea of how an online learning platform should operate.

 From the Business Perspective

-Whether you are nursing an idea to build an online learning platform, or you already have an MVP, or a live education project, your project must deliver:
+Whether you are nursing an idea to build an online education platform, or you already have an MVP, or a live education project, your project must deliver: